eviterin/Disperser/README.md

-# Contract Deployer
+# Disperser

-This project lets you deploy a smart contract to an EVM chain.
+This project lets you disperse your Ether to a set of addresses provided.
-Supported chains are Base Mainnet, Base Sepolia and localhost.
-However, support for  additional chains can be added by modifying `hardhat.config.js`.

-This is a very trimmed down version of [Hardhat's boilerplate repo](https://github.com/NomicFoundation/hardhat-boilerplate).

 ## Setup
 ### Prerequisites